The FHA Streamline Refinance : 3 Ways To Reach More U.S. Households

 Waive Certain Net Tangible Benefit Requirements

-For homeowners with ARMs in their initial teaser phase, refinancing is near impossible.
+For homeowners with ARMs still in the initial teaser phase, the FHA Streamline Refinance remains out-of-reach.

 The FHA Streamline Refinance is an excellent program with lots of success stories.
 It remains the fastest, easiest mortgage refinance program in the country.
 With some small changes, however, the FHA could put its refinance program in the hands of additional U.S. homeowners, potentially lowering mortgage payments for hundreds of thousands of families nationwide.

 With mortgage rates still this low, see what an FHA Streamline Refinance can do for you.